AdobeDocs/campaign-web.en/help/v8/content/generative-image.md

   - id: e0eb8757-182f-49f3-94a4-1587d16f5094
     internal-label: Personalization
 ---
-# Generate images with AI Assistant {#generative-image}
+# Generate images {#generative-image}

 >[!IMPORTANT]
 >
 >Before starting to use this capability, read the related [Guardrails and Limitations](generative-gs.md#generative-guardrails).
 ></br>
 >
->You must agree to a [user agreement](https://www.adobe.com/legal/licenses-terms/adobe-dx-gen-ai-user-guidelines.html){target="_blank"} before using AI Assistant in Adobe Campaign Web.
+>You must agree to a [user agreement](https://www.adobe.com/legal/licenses-terms/adobe-dx-gen-ai-user-guidelines.html){target="_blank"} before using AI to generate content in Adobe Campaign Web.
 For more information, contact your Adobe representative.

-Use AI Assistant in Adobe Campaign Web to create compelling visual content that enhances your messages across email, landing pages, and push notifications.
-AI Assistant helps you generate and optimize images, ensuring your content is visually engaging and aligned with your brand.
+Use AI in Adobe Campaign Web to create compelling visual content that enhances your messages across email, landing pages, and push notifications.
+AI helps you generate and optimize images, ensuring your content is visually engaging and aligned with your brand.

 ## For Email and Landing Pages {#email-web-channels}

-AI Assistant can generate complete visual experiences for your email deliveries and landing pages.
+Use AI to generate complete visual experiences for your email deliveries and landing pages.
 This capability allows you to produce on-brand, attention-grabbing images that resonate with your audience across digital touchpoints.

 ### Access and configure {#access-configure}

-To start generating images with AI Assistant, first set up your delivery and open the content editor.
-Follow the steps below to prepare your workspace and access the AI Assistant panel.
+To start generating images with AI, first set up your delivery and open the content editor.
+Follow the steps below to prepare your workspace and access the Generate Content panel.

 1. Create and configure your delivery:

    * **Email**: After creating and configuring your email delivery, click **[!UICONTROL Edit content]**.
 [Learn more](../email/create-email-content.md)
    * **Landing Page**: After creating and configuring your landing page, click **[!UICONTROL Edit content]**.
 [Learn more](../landing-pages/create-lp.md)

-1. Select the asset you want to change with AI Assistant and access the **[!UICONTROL AI Assistant]** menu.
+1. Select the asset you want to change, and access the **[!UICONTROL Generate Content]** menu.

     ![Screenshot showing text component selection in Adobe Campaign Web](assets/image-genai-1.png){zoomable="yes"}

-### Generate content {#generate-content}
+### Generate image {#generate-content}

-Learn how to craft effective prompts and configure image settings to generate visually compelling images with AI Assistant.
+Learn how to craft effective prompts and configure image settings to generate visually compelling images using AI.
 Customize parameters such as aspect ratio, visual intensity, and lighting to create images that align with your brand and campaign objectives.

-1. Enable the **[!UICONTROL Reference style]** option for AI Assistant to personalize new content based on the selected content.
+1. Enable the **[!UICONTROL Reference style]** option to use AI to personalize new content based on the selected content.

 1. Select your **[!UICONTROL Brand]** to ensure AI-generated content aligns with your brand specifications.
 [Learn more](brands.md) on Brands.